Behind The Pen with Micheal Pulse

 Is ‘The White Line’ centred around racism?
 Did the script come from a personal place?

-The film is not centered around racism.
-I would like this to be known “Its about love”.
+The film is not centred around racism.
+I would like this to be known “It’s about love”.
 Is a story about two people who fall in love under circumstances that challenges their love.
 The idea is originally from the Director (Desiree Kahikopo) of the Film who wanted to tell a story that was about “Love, Hope and Forgiveness.”